scipy-lectures/scientific-python-lectures/advanced/scipy_sparse/introduction.rst

 * storing all the zeros is wasteful -> store only nonzero items
 * think **compression**
 * pros: huge memory savings
-* cons: depends on actual storage scheme, (*) usually does not hold
+* cons: slow access to individual items, but it depends on actual storage scheme.

 Typical Applications
 --------------------